-Dr. Drazin, born in 1935, received three rabbinical degrees in 1957, a B.A. in Theology in 1957, an M.Ed.
-In Psychology in 1966, a JD in Law in 1974, a MA in Hebrew Literature in 1978 and a Ph.D. with honors in Aramaic Literature in 1981.
+Dr. Drazin, born in 1935, received three rabbinical degrees in 1957, a B.A. in Theology in 1957, an M.Ed. in Psychology in 1966, a JD in Law in 1974, an M.A. in Hebrew Literature in 1978, and a Ph.D. with honors in Aramaic Literature in 1981.
 Thereafter, he completed two years of post-graduate study in both Philosophy and Mysticism and graduated the U.S. Army’s Command and General Staff College and its War College for generals in 1985.

 Brigadier General Drazin entered Army Active Duty, at age 21, as the youngest U.S. Chaplain ever to serve on active duty.
-He served on active duty from 1957 to 1960 in both Louisiana and Germany, and then joined the active reserves and soldiered, in increasing grades, with half a dozen units.
+He served on active duty from 1957 to 1960 in Louisiana and Germany, and then joined the active reserves and soldiered, in increasing grades, with half a dozen units.
 From 1978 until 1981, he lectured at the US Army Chaplains School on legal subjects.
 In March 1981, the Army requested that he take leave from civil service and return to active duty to handle special constitutional issues.
-He was responsible for preparing the defense in the trial challenging the constitutionality of the Army Chaplaincy; the military chaplaincies of all the uniformed services, active and reserve, as well as the Veteran’s Administration, were attacked utilizing a constitutional rational and could have been disbanded.
+He was responsible for preparing the defense in the trial challenging the constitutionality of the Army Chaplaincy.
+The military chaplaincies of all the uniformed services, active and reserve, as well as the Veteran’s Administration, were attacked utilizing a constitutional rationale and could have been disbanded.
 The Government won the action in 1984 and Drazin was awarded the prestigious Legion of Merit.
-Drazin returned to civilian life and the active reserves in 1984 as Assistant Chief of Chaplains, the highest reserve officer position available in the Army Chaplaincy, with the rank of Brigadier General.
+Drazin returned to civilian life and the active reserves in 1984 as Assistant Chief of Chaplains, the highest reserve officer position available in the Army Chaplaincy with the rank of Brigadier General.
 He was the first Jewish person to serve in this capacity in the U.S. Army.
-During his military career, he revolutionized the role of military chaplains making them officers responsible for the free exercise rights of all military personnel; requiring them to provide for the needs of people of all faiths as well as atheists.
+During his military career, he revolutionized the role of military chaplains making them officers responsible for the free exercise of rights of all military personnel; requiring them to provide for the needs of people of all faiths as well as atheists.
 General Drazin completed this four-year tour of duty with honors in March 1988, culminating a total of 31 years of military duty.

-Israel Drazin joined the U.S. Civil Service in 1962 and remained a civil service employee, with occasional leave for military duty, until retirement in 1990.
-At retirement he accumulated 31 years of creditable service.
+Israel Drazin joined the U.S. Civil Service in 1962 after his active duty service and remained a civil service employee, with occasional leave for military duty until retirement in 1990.
+At retirement, he accumulated 31 years of creditable service.
 During his U.S. Civil Service career, he held many positions; including, being an Equal Opportunity Consultant in the 1960s (advising insurance company top executives regarding civil rights and equal employment) and the head of Medicare’s Civil Litigation Staff (supervising a team of lawyers who handled suits filed by and against the government’s Medicare program).
 He also served as the director for all Maryland’s Federal Agencies’ relationship with the United Fund.

 Philanthropy: Dr. Drazin served as the Executive Director of the Jim Joseph Foundation, a charitable foundation that gives money to support Jewish education, for just over four years, from September 2000 to November 2004.